HISPlayer/UnityVisionOS-SDK/hisplayer-api.md

 #### protected virtual void EventEndOfContent(HISPlayerEventInfo eventInfo)
 Override this method to add custom logic when **HISPlayerEvent.HISPlayer_EVENT_END_OF_CONTENT** is triggered.
 This event occurs whenever an internal playlist reaches the end of the list.

+#### protected virtual void EventEndOfContent(HISPlayerEventInfo eventInfo)
+Override this method to add custom logic when **HISPlayerEvent.HISPLAYER_EVENT_VISIONOS_TEXTURE_UPDATED** is triggered.
+This event occurs every time the RenderTexture is update internally.
+Please, call **Unity.PolySpatialObjectUtils.MarkDirty(renderTexture)** to be able to render on Mixed Reality.
+The RenderTexture is the one attached to the stream with the index eventInfo.playerIndex.

 #### protected virtual void ErrorInfo(HISPlayerErrorInfo subtitlesInfo)
 Override this method to add custom logic when an error callback is triggered.
 Please, refer to the **HISPlayerError** list.